MrMinemeet/LANBox/README.md

 ## Stuff you need
 * **Raspberry Pi**
 You'll Raspberry Pi to run the LANBox on.
 This is a small PC, which can run off a powerbank.
-Here are the ones I'd recommend and the ones I think the project will most likly run on:
+Here are the ones that the project get's tested on:
   * [Raspberry Pi 3b](https://amzn.to/30XMNyV)
   * [Raspberry Pi 3b+](https://amzn.to/2V3Zog5)
   * [Raspberry Pi 4 (2GB-Model)](https://amzn.to/2V3Zog5)
   * [Raspberry Pi 4 (4GB-Model)](https://amzn.to/2YkDaIE)

+But it might also run on other linux devices like the *Raspberry Pi Zero (W)* or other single-board-computers.

 2. **Micro-SD Card**
 Stores the operating system called [Raspberry Pi OS](https://www.raspberrypi.org/downloads/).
 Basically any Micro-SD card with a size of at least 8GB will do it.